jackstanek/BotBot/README.md

       email about said changes

 - `[important]`
-    - `fileinfo`: defines which file extensions are considered "important."
+    - `ext`: defines which file extensions are considered "important."
 By default, *.sam and *.bam files are denoted as important.
     - `pathitems`: defines which paths (separated by colons) should be